I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-seopenobjectfordeleteauditalarm.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p><b>SeOpenObjectForDeleteAuditAlarm</b> generates any necessary audit or alarm messages when a user-mode process attempts to open an object with the intent to delete it. <b>SeOpenObjectForDeleteAuditAlarm</b> is used by file systems when the flag FILE_DELETE_ON_CLOSE is specified.
-No messages are generated for kernel-mode accesses.</p>

-<p>Before calling <b>SeOpenObjectForDeleteAuditAlarm</b>, the caller must call <b>SeLockSubjectContext</b> to lock the caller's primary and impersonation tokens.
-After calling <b>SeOpenObjectForDeleteAuditAlarm</b>, the caller must call <b>SeUnlockSubjectContext</b> to release these tokens.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>